Sensing-Based Seismic Assessments

 A component-based analysis of a structure requires additional knowledge about the types of components present in the structure to get specific damage predictions.
 This applies to both the structural and a collection of non-structural components commonly found in buildings.
 Each of these will be processed similarly to the global analysis: on a floor or story basis per individual component based on the engineering demand parameters determined for the building.

 These predictions are based on FEMA-P58, a large-scale study conducted on many different components.
-Comparing the building's seismic reaction to the performance curves defined in FEMA-P58 allow for damage estimates to be determined.
+Comparing the building's seismic reaction to the performance curves defined in FEMA-P58 allows for damage estimates to be determined.
 Different thresholds are shown and associated with different damage levels of the component.
 In the figure below, the three damages levels DS1, DS2 and DS3 are shown in green, yellow and red respectively.
 These are associated to the following damage levels for the component:

 DS1:Beams or joints exhibit residual crack widths > 0.06 in.
 No significant spalling.
 No fracture or buckling of reinforcing.